HughCottingham/clinopore-nf/README.md

 An ONT-first bacterial isolate assembly pipeline using the best combination of **fully automated** tools according to the Trycycler(1) and Polypolish papers(2).
 Can be used with long reads alone or with optional short reads for polishing.

-It takes a set of long reads and optional short reads and runs the following tools:
+It takes a set of long reads and optional short reads and runs the following tools (all steps optional):

 - filtlong (pre-assembly filtering) (https://github.com/rrwick/Filtlong)
 - flye (assembly) (https://github.com/fenderglass/Flye)